-Liverpool's Donovan Hunt (F2Tekkz) is the inaugural ePremier League Champion, having been crowned from 40 of the UK’s best gamers who took part in the inaugural 2019 tournament final.
+Liverpool's Donovan Hunt (F2Tekkz) is the ePremier League Champion, having been crowned from 40 of the UK’s best gamers who took part in the inaugural 2019 tournament final.

 The road to the Final